aspose-total/Aspose.Total-Products/total/en/android-java/conversion/doc-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to PPTM in Android Apps or Online App" h2="DOC to PPTM conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+Document conversion is the process of converting one type of document to another.
+For example, you may need to convert a DOC file to a PPTM file.

+<h2>How Aspose.Total Helps for DOC to PPTM Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOC file to PPTM, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOC file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPTM.
+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+In order to convert DOC file to PPTM, you can first use document manipulation API Aspose.Words for Android Java to convert DOC file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as PPTM.

+Aspose.Total for Android via Java is a comprehensive suite of file format APIs that enables developers to create, edit, convert, and manipulate a wide range of file formats, including DOC, PPTM, HTML, and more.
+Aspose.Words for Android Java is a document manipulation API that enables developers to create, edit, and convert documents in a variety of formats, including DOC, HTML, and more.
+Aspose.Slides for Android Java is a PowerPoint API that enables developers to create, edit, and convert presentations in a variety of formats, including PPTM, HTML, and more.

+The Aspose.Total for Android via Java suite of APIs is easy to use and provides a comprehensive set of features for document conversion.
+It is designed to be fast, reliable, and secure, and it is compatible with a wide range of Android devices.
+With Aspose.Total for Android via Java, you can quickly and easily convert DOC files to PPTM files in your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}